Tri-hypercharge: a separate gauged weak hypercharge for each fermion family as the origin of flavour: Phenomenology

-The expressions above reveal a lower bound on the gauge couplings $g_{i}\apprge g_{Y}$.
 Throughout this work we have considered a bottom-up approach where the $U(1)_{Y}^{3}$ model is just the next step in our understanding of Nature, which reveals information about the origin of flavour, but nevertheless is an EFT remnant of a more fundamental UV-complete theory.
 In this spirit, we have studied the RGE evolution of the gauge couplings $g_{i}$, obtaining that for $g_{i}(\mathrm{TeV})\simeq1$ the model can be extrapolated to the Planck scale (and beyond).
 Instead, for $g_{i}(\mathrm{TeV})\simeq2$, a Landau pole is found at a scale $\mathcal{O}(10^{4}\:\mathrm{TeV})$, which anyway seems like a reasonable scale for an UV embedding, given that we expect the cut-off scale of the effective Yukawa operators (see Section~\ref{sec:Charged-fermion-masses-mixing}) to be around $\mathcal{O}(10^{2}\:\mathrm{TeV})$ in order to provide the required suppression for charged fermion masses.
 Therefore, in order to protect the perturbativity of the model, we avoid considering $g_{i}>2$ in the phenomenological analysis.
 Nevertheless, we highlight a natural scenario where the three gauge couplings have a similar size $g_{1}\simeq g_{2}\simeq g_{3}\simeq\sqrt{3}g_{Y}$, which could be connected to a possible \textit{gauge unification}.
 This benchmark is depicted as a dashed horizontal line in Figs.~\ref{fig:Zp12_plot} and \ref{fig:Zp23_plot}.